 For someone living with dementia or Alzheimer’s, verbal communication can become difficult.
 As a caregiver, attempting to communicate successfully can sometimes lead to frustration and confusion for the individual with dementia.
 Non-verbal communication can be extremely powerful – for both of you.
+Incorporate these tips into your dementia communication strategies.

 The Power of Expression